ridoy/discord-react-spammer/README.md

 3. click "developer mode" (top right) so you can install custom extensions
 4. click load unpacked and select the folder u just downloaded

-now it'll spam reacts on any discord chat you open up. have fun :)
+now it'll spam reacts on any discord channel you open. have fun :)

 # HOW DO I CHOOSE AN EMOJI?!?

-lower your voice okay. open src/inject/inject.js and change `:heart:` on the second line to your emoji of choice. if u wanna use a custom emoji make sure it's available in the server you're trying to spam.

-sometimes emojis have multiple names, like `:slight_smile:` and `:slightly_smiling_face:` are equivalent. so you have to replace `EMOJI_NAME` like `const EMOJI_NAME = ":slight_smile: :slightly_smiling_face:"`. getting all the names of an emoji is easy just look at the add reaction menu:
+For now, the emoji you choose has to be under "Frequently used".
+This will hopefully be fixed in a future version.

+1. Open src/inject/inject.js
+2. Change `green_square` on line 2 to your emoji of choice

+Sometimes emojis have multiple names.
+In this case you'll want to update line 2 with the first name that appears in the Add Reaction search bar.
+For instance, in the screenshot below, set line 2 to:

+`const EMOJI_NAME = "handshake"`

 ![alt text](https://github.com/ridoy/discord-react-spammer/blob/master/example.png?raw=true)